 Obtaining and Using a Library Card

-To obtain a juvenile card (issued to those age 18 and younger), an adult who is responsible for the child applying for the card must agree to accept responsibility for the items checked out using that card.
+To obtain a juvenile card (issued to those under age 18), an adult who is responsible for the child applying for the card must agree to accept responsibility for the items checked out using that card.

 *A total of 50 items may be checked out at any one time.

-All items subject to a 3-renewal limit unless otherwise specified.
+All items are subject to a 3-renewal limit unless otherwise specified.